It’s no hidden truth that Forza Horizon has some utterly stunning scenery to drive through.

 2).
 The Cotswolds – Astmoor

-The Cotswolds or specifically the Astmoor area is always a fantastic setting for anything remotely classic or retro. the colour or the landscape really brings out the detail in pictures – we recommend taking pictures with high depth of field and heading to this location in summer or winter.
+The Cotswolds or specifically the Astmoor area is always a fantastic setting for anything remotely classic or retro. the colour and the landscape really brings out the detail in pictures – we recommend taking pictures with high depth of field and heading to this location in summer or winter.
 Time of day is no real issue as the environment looks stunning at any time of day.
 But we’d suggest early morning or late evening/sunset.

 The roads are perfect for group pictures so be sure to get your mates online and grab some iconic classics for these gravel and dirt tracks.